bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 >
 > 1:1 In the age when stars hid their faces, there arose a prophet, known by the name of Skys, born under omens dark and dire.
 In his blood ran the hue of nightfall, and his hair bore the red stain of prophecy.
 >
 > 1:3 Skys spoke of liberation beyond flesh, calling out to those who walked the path of suffering.
-He declared himself the way to transcendence,-
+He declared himself the way to transcendence,
--> for in his words were visions of realms unseen, and in his voice, the promise of freedom.
+> for in his words were visions of realms unseen, and in his voice, the promise of freedom.
 >
 > 1:6 Yet Skys knew that the journey could not be walked alone.
 He sought one who knew the ways of pain, tempered in agony and pure of spirit.
 From the lands of Sovia, a man named Alfgram came forth, bearing within him the light of unbreakable devotion.
 >